ecmwf/qubed/docs/development.md

 pip install qubed
 ```

-Or to build and install the latest version from github (requires rust):
+To install the latest version from github (requires rust):

 ```bash
 pip install qubed@git+https://github.com/ecmwf/qubed.git@main
 ```

-## Development

 To build the develop branch from source install a rust toolchain and pip install maturin then run: